 \section{Introduction}

-\emph{``Your shadow is evidence that you possess an Earthly presence.
-Your soul is evidence that you also possess a Divine presence.''} - Matshona Dhliwayo.

-The interplay of light and matter gives rise to shadows, tangible evidence of our earthly existence and a subtle reminder of the divine within.
-As poetic as this intersection may be, shadows, in a scientific context, manifest when light encounters obstacles, creating areas of diminished illumination in their wake.
-These shadow formations cast by occluding objects reveal insights into the interplay of light intensity, geometry, and the relationships between objects and their surroundings.

-In the realm of computer vision and multimedia processing, the exploration of shadows extends beyond the poetic into the pragmatic.
-The detection, removal, and generation of shadows in images and videos represent an ongoing endeavor with broad implications.
-Accurate shadow detection enhances scene understanding by providing crucial visual cues for interpreting lighting conditions and unseen light occluders.
-Techniques for refining image quality through shadow removal are indispensable for effective visual communication, especially in the realm of photography, where aesthetic appeal is paramount.
-Shadow generation is pivotal in crafting immersive virtual environments and compelling content in computer graphics and augmented reality.
+Shadows arise when light is partially or fully occluded by objects, producing regions of reduced illumination whose appearance reflects the underlying light intensity, scene geometry, and object-surface relationships.
+In computer vision and multimedia processing, shadow analysis is essential for both understanding and manipulating visual content.
+Shadow detection provides cues about illumination direction, scene structure, and hidden light-object interactions; shadow removal improves the fidelity of downstream vision tasks and is widely used in photography, image enhancement, and visual communication; and shadow generation supports realistic rendering and plays a central role in virtual content creation, including graphics, AR/VR, and image/video editing systems.

-The advent of deep learning has significantly enhanced the performance of shadow detection, removal, and generation.
-However, the proliferation of research featuring a multitude of deep models, datasets, and task formulations poses a challenge for researchers and practitioners seeking to comprehend and compare the core principles of state-of-the-art designs.
-In the past decade, there has not been a comprehensive review of deep-learning-based techniques for detecting, removing, and generating shadows in images and videos.
-In response, this survey provides an in-depth survey and benchmark of shadow analysis in the era of deep learning.
+With the advent of deep learning, the performance of shadow detection, removal, and generation has progressed rapidly.
+However, the proliferation of models, datasets, and task formulations makes it increasingly difficult to understand and compare the underlying principles of state-of-the-art approaches.
+Despite this growth, the past decade has lacked a unified survey that jointly examines deep-learning-based shadow detection, removal, and generation across both images and videos, motivating the need for a systematic consolidation of this field.

-Our paper delves into various aspects of shadow analysis, covering tasks, deep models, datasets, evaluation metrics, and result comparisons.
-We start by presenting a taxonomic review of existing methods and datasets.
-Beyond that, we conduct various experiments to assess the generalization capabilities of many current methods across different datasets under consistent experimental settings.
-Also, we explore the relationship between model size/speed and performance, shedding light on the trade-offs within this domain.
-As we navigate the landscape of contemporary shadow analysis, this survey concludes with a discussion on recent advancements in artificial-intelligence-generated content (AIGC) and large models for shadow analysis and hints at future avenues for research in the dynamic field.